-- (a) Counts those cases that received a custodial sentence in the Children's Court, broken down by the most serious offence on the case. - (b) As a case may have more than one charge, the most serious offence for which the offender has been sentenced is shown above.
+- (a) Counts those cases against Indigenous Australians that received a custodial sentence in the Children's Court, broken down by the most serious offence on the case. - (b) As a case may have more than one charge, the most serious offence for which the offender has been sentenced is shown above.
 The most serious offence is derived by applying the National Offence Index, which ranks the ANZSOC offences from least serious to most serious. - (c) The Australian and New Zealand Standard Offence Classification (ANZSOC) has been used to group offences.
 ANZSOC is a national standard developed by the Australian Bureau of Statistics.
-For more detail, please refer to www.abs.gov.au/ausstats/abs@.nsf/cat/1234.0 - (d) If 'n/a' is present in the % Change column, this indicates that the calculation is 'not appropriate' given that the values of the columns in the table being compared are less than or equal to 10.
-Comparing values this low is statistically meaningless.
+For more detail, please refer to www.abs.gov.au/ausstats/abs@.nsf/cat/1234.0 - (d) If 'n/a' is present in the % Change column, the values of the columns in the table being compared are less than or equal to 10.
+It is not appropriate to make statistical comparisons for variables with values this low.